 Speed and Performance

-At ProPrivacy.com we test VPNs using a scientific server-based system.
-Our proprietary system tests VPNs three times a day connected via the OpenVPN protocol (for fairness across the providers).
-We test a UK server for local burst (top) speeds.
-And Honk Kong, US, UK, and Australian servers for download averages.
+At ProPrivacy.com we test VPN speeds using a scientific server-based system.
+Our proprietary system tests VPNs three times a day using the the OpenVPN protocol (for fairness across all providers).
+We test a UK server for local max (burst) speeds.
+And a Hong Kong, US, UK, and Australian server for averages.
+In the image below, you can see how HMA's connection speeds averaged over a four month period stretching from November 2019 to February 2020.

-During our tests, we discovered average download speeds of 36.6 Mbps and burst speed results of 293.9 Mbps.
-These are outstanding connection speed results that underscore this VPN’s effectiveness as a streaming or gaming VPN.
-This VPN is capable of unblocking HD streams without issues.
+During our tests, we discovered average download speeds of 58 Mbps and burst speed results of 594 Mbps.
+These are outstanding connection speed results - that have improved since we last reviewed the VPN.
+These speed test results are stable, which means that this VPN is capable of unblocking HD streams without issues.
+Thus, we can recommend HMA VPN for data intensive tasks like streaming, gaming, and video conferencing.

 IP leaks, WebRTC leaks, and DNS leaks